Design of the monodomain model by artificial neural networks: Passing to the limit

-Indeed, even when the set of points where $\rho$ is not differentiable is only countable, the values of $\rho'_{\varepsilon}$ may possibly be such that the values of $\nabla_{\mathrm{z}} \Phi^{(\varepsilon)}$ oscillates beyond the bounds of $\nabla_{\mathrm{z}} \Phi$ when $\varepsilon$ goes to zero, which constitutes a difficulty that goes beyond the scope of the present work.
-Therefore we consider only relaxed inclusions, as given in the second equation of~\eqref{syssubdiff} and the first equation of~\eqref{optcondsub}. \end{remark}
+\begin{remark} When passing to the limit in the second equation of~\eqref{sysadj-approx2}, we are not able to get \begin{linenomath} \end{linenomath} Indeed, even when the set of points where $\rho$ is not differentiable is only countable, the values of $\rho'_{\varepsilon}$ may possibly be such that those of $\nabla_{\mathrm{z}} \Phi^{(\varepsilon)}$ oscillate outside the bounds of $\nabla_{\mathrm{z}} \Phi$ when $\varepsilon$ goes to zero, which constitutes a difficulty that goes beyond the scope of the present work.
+Therefore we consider only inclusions as given in the second equation of~\eqref{syssubdiff} and the first equation of~\eqref{optcondsub}. \end{remark}